-Of the 13 Million Abortions in China, Most Are Forced
+Of the 13 Million Abortions a Year in China, Most Are Forced

 Forced abortions in China are not a thing of the past.
 Under the one child policy, many women in late term pregnancy are still forced to abort their children.
 Chinese provincial authorities are responsible for mass forced sterilizations, and abortions are often performed by people with inadequate training in unsterile conditions.

 “The one child policy causes more violence toward women and girls than any other policy on the face of the earth,” said Reggie Littlejohn, a one child policy expert and president of the newly-founded Women’s Rights Without Frontiers.
 “Forced abortions and forced sterilizations are an unacceptable form of population control.”
 She says that when there is free speech in the country people will be able to have a civilized discussion and come up with a solution, though she does not suggest any specific ideas.

 Many women develop critical health problems for the rest of their lives and the emotional impact resulting from forced abortions contributes to the high rate of female suicides, she says.

 Wei Linrong from Guangxi Province, a devout Christian and anti-abortionist, was forcibly injected with poison that killed her unborn child, according to a National Public Radio (NPR) report.
 Ten family planning officials visited her home and drove Wei and her husband to a maternity hospital.

 Wei was put through nearly 16 hours of contractions before a stillborn emerged, blackened by the effects of drugs.
 The body was then thrown away like “rubbish” by nurses, according to NPR.
 Wei was seven months pregnant.